Reds use walks to stroll by White Sox | Sports-Games

 Reds use walks to stroll by White Sox

-Aristides Aquino hit a two-run homer and also had an RBI during Cincinnati's five-run fourth inning, as the host Reds took advantage of 11 walks by Chicago White Sox pitchers to win 7-3 on Sunday.
-It took some time, but the Reds were eventually able to make Chicago starter Dylan Cease (5-3) pay for his wildness.
-In a strange circumstance, Cease did not allow a hit while pitching into the fourth, but walked seven and left after issuing free passes to the first three batters of his final inning -- all would score.
+Aristides Aquino hit a two-run homer in the fifth inning and had an RBI during Cincinnati's five-run fourth as the host Reds took advantage of 11 walks by Chicago White Sox pitchers to win 7-3 on Sunday.
+It took some time, but the Reds made Chicago starter Dylan Cease (5-3) pay for his wildness.
+In a strange circumstance, Cease did not allow a hit while pitching into the fourth, but he walked seven and left after issuing free passes to the first three batters of his final inning -- all would score.

 - READ MORE ON: